top of page

 FOTMC CONTEST RULES

-All contestants should read rules carefully
+All contestants should read rules carefully!

 I REGISTRATION

-Contestants may sign up for any event, beginning at 11:00 a.m.
-Friday, and ending when that particular contest ends (see schedule of events for approximate times).
-In lieu of entry fees, contestants will pay regular admission (see admission registration table for daily or weekend fees).
+(a) In lieu of entry fees, contestants will pay regular admission (see admission registration table for daily or weekend fees).

 II JUDGING